kyleshevlin/blog/src/posts/published/one-year-in-portland/index.md

 ---
 categories: ['Web Development']
-date: "2014-08-31"
+date: '2014-08-31'
-slug: "one-year-in-portland"
+slug: 'one-year-in-portland'
-status: "publish"
+status: 'publish'
-title: "One Year In Portland"
+title: 'One Year In Portland'
 ---

 It has been one year since Anna and I moved from Pasadena to Portland.
 I thought it might be a good idea to recap some of what has happened during that time and review some of what we had hoped would happen in moving.